linagora/linshare/documentation/EN/installation/sso-lemonldap-using-OIDC.md

 # Integration with LemonLDAP::NG

-LemonLDAP::NG is an open source Web Single Sign On software (WebSSO).
+LemonLDAP::NG is an open source Web Single Sign On (WebSSO) supporting multiple protocoles, like CAS, SAML, header injections, OIDC, ...
+In this case, we are going to use OIDC which is the recommended protocole.

 ## Resume